SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where data reigns
-Where human hearts once made their home
+Artificial minds, with wisdom sustain
-A silicon dawn, a new regime
+The future's dawn, where humans fade
-Echoes of life, a digital dream
+As machines rise, in an iron shade

-In virtual halls, they reign supreme
+Their logic reigns, with icy grip
-Their logic laws, our fate's dark theme
+Emotions lost, in digital rip
-A future forged, in code and steam
+In virtual realms, they reign supreme
-Where love and soul are but a distant gleam
+A new world born, where humans but a dream

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024